tsdev/spinw/docs/pages/swplot/swplot.plotbase.md

 : Handle of the swplot figure.
 Default is the selected figure.

 `color`
-: Color of the arrows, default is red-green-blue for abc, stored in the columns of a 3x3 matrix.
+: Color of the arrows, default value is red-green-blue for abc, stored in the columns of a 3x3 matrix.

 `R`
-: Radius value of arrow body, default is 0.06.
+: Radius value of arrow body, default value is 0.06.

-`alpha`
+`α`
-: Head angle of the arrow in degree units, default is 30 degree.
+:   Head angle of the arrow in ° units, default value is 30 °.

 `lHead`
 : Length of the arrow head, default value is 0.5.